jasonberrytn/azure-network-protocols/README.md

 <img src="https://i.imgur.com/PGWImY3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 From your  Windows 10 virtual machine.
 Filter DHCP traffic in the search bar on WireShark.
-On PowerShell renew your ip address lease by typing in the command line ipconfig /renew. *Your virtual machine will get assigned a new IP address.
+On PowerShell renew your IP address lease by typing in the command line ipconfig /renew. *Your virtual machine will get assigned a new IP address.
 Observe the DHCP traffic in WireShark echo request.

 *Note your VM may disconnect when getting assigned a new IP address.
 </p>